facebook/react-native-website/docs/the-new-architecture/pillars-turbomodule.md

 The `.podspec` file has to be a sibling of the `package.json` file, and its name is the one we set in the `package.json`'s `name` property: `rtn-calculator`.

-The first part of the file prepares some variables we will use throughout the rest of it.
+The first part of the file prepares some variables that we use throughout the file.
 Then, there is a section that contains some information used to configure the pod, like its name, version, and description.

 All the requirements for the New Architecture have been encapsulated in the [`install_modules_dependencies`](https://github.com/facebook/react-native/blob/82e9c6ad611f1fb816de056ff031716f8cb24b4e/scripts/react_native_pods.rb#L145).
 It takes care of installing the proper dependencies based on which architecture is currently enabled.
 It also automatically installs the `React-Core` dependency in the old architecture.